riotkit-org/backup-repository/docs/source/first-steps.rst

 At first you need to create your own customized `.env` file with application configuration.
 You can create it from a template `.env.dist`.

-Make sure the **APP_ENV** is set to **prod**, and that the database settings are correct.
+Make sure the **APP_ENV** is set to **prod**, and that the database connection settings are valid.
-On default settings the application should be connecting to a SQLite3 database placed in local file, but this is not optimal for production usage.
+On default settings the application should be connecting to a SQLite3 database placed in local file, but please keep in mind, that this is not optimal for production usage.

 .. code:: shell